 The implications for an upper division undergraduate course are related but differ in some key respects.
 As noted in the California standards, a complete and rigorous account of elementary geometry is also challenging at the graduate level or perhaps even higher.
-On the other hand, the discussion of order and separation needs to be more detailed, if for no other reason that the instructor of a high school course in geometry should know the subject matter in greater depth and detail than the course contains, and in particular he or she should have some understanding of the hidden issues in the subject such as the ultimate need for proofs involving order and separation.
+On the other hand, the discussion of order and separation needs to be more detailed, if for no other reason that the instructor of a high school course in geometry should know the subject matter than he or she is required to teach, and in particular should have some understanding of the hidden issues in the subject such as the ultimate need for proofs involving order and separation.
 We have already noted the usefulness of linear algebra for analyzing and understanding such issues.
 Some further general suggestions for studying the material of this section are given below.